BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/forkJoin/docs/forkJoin.theory.md

  This example shows how `forkJoin` only emits the last value after all sources `completed`.

 ![forkJoin all complete last](./assets/images/Reactive-architecture-and-ux-patterns_angular_combination-operators-forkJoin-emit-all-last_michael-hladky.png)
+_forkJoin all complete last_

  Here you can see how `forkJoin` will never emit any value, because `a$` does not `complete`.

 ![forkJoin no emission if not all complete](./assets/images/Reactive-architecture-and-ux-patterns_angular_combination-operators-forkJoin-emit-after-all-complete_michael-hladky.png)
+_forkJoin no emission if not all complete_